PHARTGAMES/DIRT5Simfeedback/README.md

 IF you stop the profile within Simfeedback you don't need to do anything besides start the profile again.

+IF you close Dirt5MatrixProvider make sure that the process is stopped in Task Manager before launching again, or you will have issues.

 AUTHOR
 ======